davquar/davquar.github.io/content/english/post/distributed-systems/consensus.md

 For example, the Proof-of-Work mechanism that Bitcoin uses to determine consensus on a block is both non-safe and non-live, but it succeeds in both with high probability (it is in fact non-deterministic, but probabilistic).

-In the next article we will look at Paxos, which is safe but not live instead.
+In the next article we will look at Paxos, which instead is safe but not live.

----

-***If you have questions or generally want to say something, post a comment :pencil:.
-Ah, if you know someone to whom this stuff can be useful, send it to them eh :thumbsup:***